brandur/sorg/content/drafts/job-drain.md

 ---

 Background jobs are one of the most common patterns in web programming, and for good reason.
-Heavy lifting can is deferred to an out-of-band worker so that a user's request is executed as quickly as possible.
-When it comes to web services, fast is a feature.
+Slow API calls and other heavy lifting is deferred to out-of-band workers so that a user's request is executed as quickly as possible.
+In web services, fast is a feature.

-But when it comes to background jobs that are queued within an ACID transaction of the likes you'd find in Postgres, MySQL, or SQL Server, there are a few sharp edges that aren't immediately obvious.
+But when it comes to working with background jobs in conjunction with ACID transactions of the likes you'd find in Postgres, MySQL, or SQL Server, there are a few sharp edges that aren't immediately obvious.
 To demonstrate, let's take a simple workflow that starts a transaction, executes a few DB operations, and queues a job somewhere in the middle:

 ``` ruby
 DB.transaction do |t|